 RotoQL does admit that the Premier plan the most popular choice.
 And I agree that this plan makes the most sense for people who are looking to break into DFS and start generating positive cash flow.

 I wouldn't consider the Free or Express plans unless you must configure your lineups on the go.
-They don't provide the data depth that you need to be effective.
+They don't provide the data depth that you need to be productive.

 The Best Features of the RotoQL Tool Suite

 When you initially access the individual features of RotoQL, you may experience a bit of sensory overload.
-As I quickly learned when writing this RotoQL review, it takes some time to get accustomed to the wealth of data.
+As I quickly learned when writing this RotoQL review, it takes some time to get accustomed to the amount of data on the screen at any given time.

 Research tools provide quick access to quality plays